danomatika/joyosc/README.md

 ### Windows

 Windows support should work, but hasn't been tested.
-I'd recommend installing binary versions of the required libraries and building rc-unitd in MinGW/Cygwin.
+I'd recommend installing binary versions of the required libraries and building joyosc in MinGW/Cygwin.

 BUILD AND INSTALLATION
 ----------------------